 The heartthrob and his dimples (Lin Yanjun)

-Everyone around him swears he’s really more good looking in person.
-I’ll have to trust their word on that because I definitely didn’t notice it in the first few episodes.
-The dimples helped too.
+Everyone around him swears he’s really good looking especially when they chose the best visual in the show.
+I wonder why I definitely didn’t notice it in the first few episodes.
+But I see it now… The dimples helped too.
 He’s a rapper but also a vocal ?
 These trainees are seriously so versatile!

 The leader type (Lin Chaoze)